TavernSMP/Velocity/README.md

 ## Running

 Once you've built Velocity, you can copy and run the `-all` JAR from `proxy/build/libs`.
-Velocity will generate a default configuration file and you can configure it from there.
+Velocity will generate a default configuration file, and you can configure it from there.